Trail of the Northern Lights

 After breakfast we reach Kirkenes – 400km north of the Arctic Circle and just 15km from the Russian border.
 Here in this vast Barents region indigenous people live in their traditional way alongside a modern industrial society.
 Families from the Russian Revolution of 1917 still live in Kirkenes and signposts are in both Russian and Norwegian.
 Kirkenes has been the end point of the Hurtigruten for more than 100 years, yet it is also the start point of the Northern Sea Route to China, that shortens the distance of traditional shipping routes through the Suez Canal by more than 40%.

 Thon Hotel Kirkenes

-Today we fully explore Kirkenes, visiting the Snow Hotel, the Russian Monument and the frontier museum.
+Today we fully explore Kirkenes, visiting the Snow Hotel and the Russian Monument.
 After lunch we explore the surrounding countryside and visit a typical fishing village.